Ace (film): Theatrical

 Ace premiered in India on 22 May 2025, and was released worldwide on 23 May.

 Home media

-Ace began streaming on Amazon Prime Video from 13 June 2025 in Tamil and Telugu languages.
+Ace began streaming on Amazon Prime Video from 13 June 2025.

 Reception

 Box office

-The film performed poorly at the box office.
+The film collected ₹7 crore in 10 days.
 Sethupathi admitted that the film's release was rushed and lacked publicity, blaming these factors for the underperformance.

 Critical response

 M Suganth of The Times of India gave 3/5 stars and wrote, "Ace is the kind of film which can be enjoyed best when we enter the theatre sans our thinking cap.[...]
 Even if the first half is filled with quite a few flat moments, the gradual blooming of romance between Vijay Sethupathi and Rukmini Vasanth adds some emotional weight to a largely non-serious story that seems to be going in all directions."
 Avinash Ramachandran of Cinema Express gave 3/5 stars and wrote, "Ace isn't just a star vehicle.
 It isn't a social commentary.
 It isn't dealing with pertinent themes.
 It isn't aiming to cater to realism and logic. [...]
 Ace might not have completely aced it, but it tries its best."
 Janani K of India Today rated the film 2.5/5 stars and wrote, "The film works best when embracing its heist thriller elements, but struggles to maintain consistency across its runtime, ultimately delivering an experience that feels more like a missed opportunity."
 Latha Srinivasan of Hindustan Times gave 2.5/5 stars and wrote "Ace is a fun, mindless heist film that's largely entertaining, thanks to the Vijay Sethupathi-Yogi Babu combo, which brings the laughs."